 The permit requires that the Port design and implement an ongoing wet weather screening program.
 The purpose of this screening program is to detect the presence of illicit discharges and connections or other pollution issues relating to the storm drain system.
 The Port has designed a wet weather screening program that consists of collecting visual observations and testing of water quality parameters once or twice per year (depending on parameter).
-Wet weather monitoring requirements, parameters, and frequency are outlined in the Monitoring Program Plan QAPP.
+Wet weather monitoring requirements, parameters, and frequency are outlined in the Monitoring Program Plan and QAPP.
 Outfalls 001, 002, and 003 were identified in the MS4 permit as the representative outfalls requiring monitoring and sampling; there are no monitoring requirements for Outfalls 004 through 007.
-Due primarily to the lack of precipitation during ice-free periods, wet weather screening could not be conducted for the first sampling period (January through June, 2016).
-The permit allows for one missed sampling event within a two-year period, which was exercised to cover the first wet weather screening event mandated for 2016.

-Wet weather monitoring, field observations, and analytical sample collection was conducted for Outfalls 001, 002, and 003 on 22 August 2016.
-Results were compared to action levels presented in the MS4 APDES permit authorization and are included in Tables 10 through 12 in Appendix A. The results were also used to complete the discharge monitoring report (DMR) included in Appendix F. Field observations included visually estimating flow, volume, and sheen along with measurement of temperature, pH, dissolved oxygen, and turbidity.
-The fully executed chain-of custody is included in Appendix G.
+Wet weather monitoring, field observations, and analytical sample collection was conducted for Outfalls 001, 002, and 003 on 11 May (Event 1) and 12 November 2018 (Event 2).
+Results were compared to action levels presented in the MS4 APDES permit authorization and are included in Tables 10 through 14 in Appendix A. The results were also used to complete the discharge monitoring report (DMR) included in Appendix F. Field observations included visually estimating flow, volume, and sheen along with measurement of temperature, pH, dissolved oxygen, and turbidity.
+The fully executed chain-of custody is included in Appendix F.